-&lt;sup>2 A suitably qualified person is a builder who is licensed to
+2 A suitably qualified person is a builder who is licensed to chartered quantity surveyor is required to be submitted with the application.

-&lt;sup>3 For example, the Australian Institute of Quantity Surveyors (AIQS) or Royal Institution of Chartered Surveyors (RICS).
+3 For example, the Australian Institute of Quantity Surveyors (AIQS) or Royal Institution of Chartered Surveyors (RICS).